tudorscanner/slate/source/index.html.md

 <aside class="notice">
+In order to use our APIs you need to contact us to request an API key via the following form: https://partners.skyscanner.net/contact/

 If you get stuck and need more help you can find more information and answers to questions in our <a href='https://support.business.skyscanner.net/hc/en-us' target="_blank">FAQ</a> which we continuously update.
 </aside>